bevry/native-promise-pool/README.md

 <!-- DESCRIPTION/ -->

-Create a pool of a specified concurrency that accepts promises
+Create a pool of a specified concurrency that accepts functions that return promises

 <!-- /DESCRIPTION -->